faisaldarbar/ahlanbags.com/content/about.md

 ## 👤 Meet the Proprietor

-Ahlan Bags is proudly owned and operated by {{< faisaldarbarlink >}} — a Microsoft Certified professional with a strong background in IT, software development, cloud computing, and business consulting.
+Ahlan Bags is proudly owned and operated by {{< faisaldarbarlink >}} — a professional with a strong background in IT, software development, cloud computing, and business consulting.

 He brings a unique blend of tech expertise and retail insight to everything we do, driving quality, innovation, and customer satisfaction.